aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/report-element/_index.md

 ﻿---
-title: Report Element - Aspose.Words for SharePoint
+title: Report Element
+second_title: Aspose.Words for SharePoint
 articleTitle: Report Element
 linktitle: Report Element
 description: "Report element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."